kevinmiles/blog/content/markdown-tutorial.md

 ## Emoji

 Surround emoji codes with with colons.
-Ignore the space after the leading colon and before the trailing one.
+Omit the space after the leading colon and before the trailing one.

 ```
 : smile :